JOIDES Resolution: The IODP Science Plan

-The themes and challenges outlined in the IODP Science Plan are addressed by drilling expeditions that result from peer-reviewed proposals that are evaluated by the Science Evaluation Panel and an external review committee.
-The highest priority proposals are forwarded to the JOIDES Resolution Facility Board (JRFB), which then works with the JRSO to set an expedition schedule that most efficiently and effectively achieves the proposals' objectives.
-The JRFB and NSF review and approve the JRSO Annual Program Plans, which comprise tasks and budget requests in support of the scheduled expeditions.
+The themes and challenges outlined in the IODP Science Plan were addressed by drilling expeditions that resulted from peer-reviewed proposals evaluated by the Science Evaluation Panel and an external review committee.
+The highest priority proposals were forwarded to the JOIDES Resolution Facility Board (JRFB), which then worked with the JRSO to set an expedition schedule to most efficiently and effectively achieve the proposals' objectives.
+The JRFB and NSF reviewed and approved the JRSO Annual Program Plans, which comprised tasks and budget requests in support of the scheduled expeditions.

 Optimized expedition scheduling

-The JRSO and the JRFB have worked together to set a regional ship track, communicating to the science community the planned areas for JOIDES Resolution operations in future years.
-As a result of this regional planning, JOIDES Resolution has been able to address several science plan themes on multiple, complementary expeditions.
+The JRSO and the JRFB worked together to set a regional ship track, communicating to the science community the planned areas for JOIDES Resolution operations, generally 2–3 years ahead of the schedule.
+As a result of this regional planning, JOIDES Resolution was able to address several science plan themes on multiple, complementary expeditions.
 For example, Expeditions 350, 351, and 352, as well as Expedition 371 addressed the fundamental question of how the subduction process initiates.
-Likewise, two years of drilling in the western Pacific and Indian Oceans resulted in multiple expeditions that address the origin and initiation of the Monsoon climate system.
+Likewise, two years of drilling in the western Pacific and Indian Oceans resulted in multiple expeditions that addressed the origin and initiation of the Monsoon climate system.
 Four planned drilling expeditions in the Antarctic and Southern Ocean will improve our understanding of how the Antarctic Ice Sheet responds to climatic forcing.
-These groups of expeditions form virtual missions that make it possible to address science questions that are beyond the scope of an individual expedition.
+These groups of expeditions formed virtual missions that made it possible to address science questions that are beyond the scope of an individual expedition.

 End of operations

 In March 2023, the U.S. National Science Foundation announced that it would no longer continue its funding in support of the JOIDES Resolution due to increasing cost of operation.
-The last expedition is scheduled to conclude in August 2024, after which the ship will begin a demobilization period in Amsterdam.
+The last expedition concluded in August 2024, after which the ship began demobilization in Amsterdam.

 The ship embarked on its last expedition (IODP Expedition 403) in June 2024.
 Though there are no concrete plans for its replacement, repositories for the ship's collected cores will be maintained at Texas A&M, the University of Bremen, and Kōchi University in Japan.

 Legacy expeditions

-JOIDES Resolution has been conducting scientific ocean drilling expeditions since 1985.
+JOIDES Resolution began conducting scientific ocean drilling expeditions in 1985.
 During the Ocean Drilling Program (1985–2003), JOIDES Resolution conducted 111 expeditions and drilled 669 sites.
 During the Integrated Ocean Drilling Program (2003–2013), JOIDES Resolution conducted 35 expeditions and drilled 145 sites.
 Highlights of Ocean Drilling Program and Integrated Ocean Drilling Program expeditions can be found in the final technical reports for those programs (see References).
 Monitoring of boreholes began with the installation of a broadband seismometer in Hole 794D in 1989 during the Ocean Drilling Program.
 Subsequently, more than 30 long-term borehole observatories ranging from simple to complex have been installed.